spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/oci-registry/add-pack-oci.md

 :::info

-Palette automatically syncs the registries.
-However, you can sync them manually if needed.
+Palette automatically synchronizes the registries.
+However, you can manually trigger the synchronization if needed.
 From the **OCI Registries** page, click the **three-dot Menu** next to the registry name you added and select **Sync**.

 :::